Dogecoin AUD live price chart

 Dogecoin tipping and fundraising

-Before becoming one of the top cryptocurrencies by market capitalisation in 2021, with a single Dogecoin costing as much as US$0.65, DOGE was historically a super cheap cryptocurrency.
+Before becoming one of the top cryptocurrencies by market capitalisation in 2021 (when a single Dogecoin cost as much as US$0.65), DOGE was historically a super cheap cryptocurrency.

 Before 2021, a single Dogecoin never cost more than a cent.
 Thanks to such a low unit cost, DOGE became a popular way of tipping people, as it made the tips look bigger than they actually were in dollar terms.